 But, despite the dry climate, this area is home to many flora and fauna.
 For instance, you might find the Desert Bighorn Sheep sitting on top of a dune.
 Otherwise, take a gander at the Creosote bushes scattered across the park.

 Bring the right camping gear if you want to visit this extreme location.
-Consider checking the various pieces of camping equipment at Outdoor Command before your trip.
+Consider checking the right pieces of camping equipment before your trip.

 Laojun Mountain Summer Camp